Professor, Philosophy & Humanities

 Richard joined the ETSU faculty in the fall of 1999.
 He had prior teaching experience at Oxford University in England and at Western Maryland College.
 He holds a bachelor of arts degree from Duke University, a double-major in philosophy and fine art, Phi Beta Kappa.
 Richard also studied for one year at Queens’ College, Cambridge in England, completing the undergraduate Tripos 1B in philosophy.
 The following year he was William M. Keck Fellow at the Mudd Hall of Philosophy at the University of Southern California.
 In 1994 he earned his doctorate in philosophy at Lincoln College, Oxford under the supervision of Sir Michael Dummett and Bede Rundle.

 Richard’s areas of specialization are philosophy of language and philosophical logic.
-With scholarly interests in the theory of meaning, in particular the work of Gottlob Frege, Michael Dummett, and Ludwig Wittgenstein, he has published papers on various aspects of formal semantics.
+With scholarly interests in the theory of meaning, in particular the work of Gottlob Frege, Michael Dummett, and Ludwig Wittgenstein, he has published a recent book and papers on various aspects of formal semantics.

 Since the summer of 2004 Richard has been engaged in cross-disciplinary Rock Art research.
-He’s been awarded numerous grants to explore prehistoric petroglyphs in the remote Altai Mountains of far-western Mongolia and has published and delivered several conference papers on his discoveries.
+He’s been awarded numerous grants to explore prehistoric petroglyphs in the remote Altai Mountains of far-western Mongolia and has published and delivered numerous conference papers on his discoveries.
 In 2007 he was awarded the College of Arts & Sciences Faculty Summer Research Fellowship.
 In June 2009 Richard signed a five-year agreement with the Smithsonian Institution’s National Museum of Natural History and the National Museum of Mongolia to lead a collaborative fieldwork project at his primary site at Khoton Lake on the border with China.
-In June 2010 the National Endowment for the Humanities awarded Richard a Three-Year Collaborative Research Grant in the amount of $210,000 beginning July 2010 for his project, "Rock Art & Archaeology: Investigating Ritual Landscape in the Mongolian Altai;" his Co-Principal Investigator on this project is anthropologist Dr. William Fitzhugh, dirrector of the Smithsonian's Arctic Studies Center.
-The two have been working together on Mongolian rock art for the past three years.
+In June 2010 the National Endowment for the Humanities awarded Richard a Three-Year Collaborative Research Grant in the amount of $210,000 beginning July 2010 for his project, "Rock Art & Archaeology: Investigating Ritual Landscape in the Mongolian Altai;" his Co-Principal Investigator on this project is arctic anthropologist Dr. William Fitzhugh, director of the Smithsonian's Arctic Studies Center.
+The two have been working together on Mongolian rock art for the past five years.
+A second NEH grant proposal is in the works along with proposals for National Science Foundation and other grants.

-At ETSU Richard teaches symbolic logic, upper-division courses in philosophy of langauage and philosophy of mind, and the introductory Humanities survey courses, Arts & Ideas I and II.
-He is advisor to all Humanities minors.
-A member of ETSU’s Faculty Senate Executive Committee, he also serves as campus representative for the Rhodes Scholarship program.
+At ETSU Richard teaches symbolic logic, upper-division courses in philosophy of language and philosophy of mind, and the introductory Humanities survey courses, Arts & Ideas I and II.
+He is adviser to all Humanities minors.
+He also serves as campus representative for the Rhodes Scholarship program.
 Richard was a walk-on for the men's basketball team at Duke; at Oxford he captained the Blues to back-to-back British National Championships.
 He's also an ambidexctrous baseball pitcher, with a weird-looking, patented two-handed glove.
 You probably don't want to get into a free throw shooting contest or a snowball fight with him.

-Can Frege’s Farbung Help Explain the Meaning of Ethical Terms? (with Keith Green)
+Farbung Help Explain the Meaning of Ethical Terms?

 Essays in Philosophy 8(1), 42pp., January 2007